aliceoq/help-center-content/docs/tracks/en/how-does-vtex-intelligent-search-work.md

 It is possible to search by the ID of one or more items in the search bar or by adding search parameters (*query*) in the store URL.

-### Search bar
+### Partial match

+By entering the exact first digits of the product ID (`ProductID`), product reference code (`ProductRefID`), SKU ID (`SKUID`), SKU reference code (`SKURefID`), or EAN in the search bar, Intelligent Search will partially match products and SKUs active in the store, adding them to the search results.

-Enter only the exact first digits of the ID in the search bar.
-Please note that the search must be exact: for example, if the ID is `0123-456-789` and you search for `123`, the product will not be displayed.
+For example, if the product ID is `123456789` and you search for `123`, it will be listed in the search results.
+However, the product will not be displayed if the search is `234` and does not include any of the first ID numbers.

 ### URL